NoahBurkholder/wiki-noah/git.md

 # :file_folder: Git

-Git is a version control utility.
+Git is a Version Control utility.
+It gives you control over versions of your projects.
 It serves to give you and your team a huge advantage when it comes to:

 1. Working simultaneously on the same project.
 2. Working simultaneously on the same file.
 (With a couple stipulations.)